Azure ATP readiness guide

 This article provides you with a readiness roadmap list of resources that help you get started with Azure Advanced Threat Protection.

 Azure Advanced Threat Protection (ATP) is a cloud service that helps identify and protect your enterprise from multiple types of advanced targeted cyber-attacks and insider threats.

 - Azure ATP introductory video (25 minutes)- Full

 - Azure ATP deep dive video (75 minutes)- Full

-Azure ATP is comprised of a Cloud Service residing in Azure, and integrated sensors that can be installed on a domain controller or standalone sensors on dedicated servers.
+Azure ATP is comprised of a Cloud service residing in Azure, and integrated sensors that can be installed on domain controllers or standalone sensors on dedicated servers.
 Before you get Azure ATP up and running, it's important to choose the type of sensors that best suit your deployment and needs.
 Azure ATP integrated sensors (Azure ATP sensors) provide enhanced security, lower operational costs and easier deployment than Azure ATP standalone sensors.
-Azure ATP standalone sensors require physical hardware, additionl configuration steps and heavier operational costs.
+Azure ATP standalone sensors require physical hardware, additional configuration steps and heavier operational costs.

 If you are using physical servers, capacity planning is critical.
 Get help from the sizing tool to allocate space for your sensors:

 - Azure ATP sizing tool - The sizing tool automates collection of the amount of traffic Azure ATP monitors.
 It automatically provides supportability and resource recommendations for sensors.

 Use these resources to help you set up Azure ATP, connect to Active Directory, download the sensor package, set up event collection, and optionally integrate with your VPN, and set up honeytoken accounts and exclusions.